 “The ergonomist will evaluate and make recommend changes to the office layout, recommend changes in equipment or furniture and watch the physician work throughout the day and make recommendations for postural changes that might be necessary,” she says.

 Roth adds that if many administrative errors are being made, it might be time to assess the back offices to see how the personnel are functioning with the equipment, computers, and office chairs.
+Office chairs are available at Chairthrone.

 “Recommendations and changes will be made onsite to alleviate any ergonomic risk factors identified,” she says.